utkuufuk/learn-cuda/cuda-programming-guide/cuda-programming-guide.md

 #### Overlapping Behavior
 The amount of execution overlap between two streams depends on the order in which the commands are issued to each stream and whether or not the device supports [overlap of data transfer and kernel execution](#overlap-of-data-transfer-and-kernel-execution), [concurrent kernel execution](#concurrent-kernel-execution), and/or [concurrent data transfers](#concurrent-data-transfers).

-On devices that support [concurrent data transfers](#concurrent-data-transfers), the two streams of the code sample of [Creation and Destruction](#creation-and-destruction) do overlap: The memory copy from host to device issued to `stream[1]` overlaps with the memory copy from device to host issued to `stream[0]` and even with the kernel launch issued to `stream[0]` (assuming the device supports [overlap of data transfer and kernel execution](#overlap-of-data-transfer-and-kernel-execution)).
+On devices that support [concurrent data transfers](#concurrent-data-transfers), the two streams of the code sample of [Stream Creation and Destruction](#stream-creation-and-destruction) do overlap: The memory copy from host to device issued to `stream[1]` overlaps with the memory copy from device to host issued to `stream[0]` and even with the kernel launch issued to `stream[0]` (assuming the device supports [overlap of data transfer and kernel execution](#overlap-of-data-transfer-and-kernel-execution)).

 #### Callbacks
 The runtime provides a way to insert a callback at any point into a stream via `cudaStreamAddCallback().`  A callback is a function that is executed on the host once all commands issued to the stream before the callback have completed.
 Callbacks in stream 0 are executed once all preceding tasks and commands issued in all streams before the callback have completed.